Distinguished Lecturers

 Each year, Alpha Kappa Delta holds a Distinguished Lecture session at the annual meeting of the American Sociological Association.

-Congratulations and thank you to our 2022 Distinguished Lecturer, Dr. David Emrick.
-AKD was honored to host a lecture on August 6th at the 2022 American Sociological Association conference with guest speaker, Dr. Embrick.
+Congratulations and thank you to our 2023 Distinguished Lecturer, Dr. C.J.
+Pascoe.
+AKD was honored to host a lecture on August 18th at the 2023 American Sociological Association conference with guest speaker, Dr. Pascoe.

 Alpha Kappa Delta Distinguished Lecturers throughout the years: